xrrocha/nobocoder/README.md

 literaryNumbers.mkString("{", ", ", "}") // yields: {22, 42, 69}
 ```

 Uff, a rather long journey to make our humble script more idiomatic.
-Let's taksufe a look at
+Let's take a look at
-our final, revised version:
+our revised, final version:

 ```scala
 val dictionary = io.Source.fromFile("files/words.txt").getLines.toSet